adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 Only because $A'$ is not a biological being?

-Lets extrapolate this example with several AI train to simulate behavior of human in general, not one in particular, in such a degree that it's impossible to tell if you interacting with an AI or a human being.
+Lets extrapolate this example with several AI trained to simulate behavior of human beings in general, not one in particular, in such a degree that it's impossible to tell if you interacting with an AI or a human being.

 Could you continue to say that this AI are not sentient or conscious?

 What about humans other than yourselves then?

-Consciousness and sentientness are subjective mental states.
-Only you can know want you feel and how feel it.
+Consciousness is, by definition, a subjective mental state.
+Only you can know what you feel, how you feel it and how you experiment your own feelings.
 Corollary, you can only trust an another human being when s/he express her/his feelings.
 When someone tells you that s/he feels like her/his arm is broken, even if her/his arm is intact, you can only trust this person on what s/he feels.

 But not an AI that approximate so well human behavior that it is